 The potential for redistribution of sediments resulting from dredging associated with this project have been assessed with regards to possible effects on benthic invertebrates and fish.
-Benthic invertebrates, i.e. those that live either on or in the sediment layer, could potentially be at risk from being smothered and killed by excess sedimentation.
+Benthic invertebrates which can be sessile, i.e. those that live either on or in the sediment layer, could potentially be at risk from being smothered and killed by excess sedimentation.
 This is particularly the case for their eggs, which are sessile.
 Fish are also vulnerable to smothering in the egg stage.
-Any diminuation of benthic invertebrates or fish numbers would have the effect of decreasing the food supply for SPA birds.
+Any diminuation of benthic invertebrates or fish numbers could have the effect of decreasing the food supply for SPA birds.

 The dredging proposals would involve a capital dredge of 1,100,000 cubic metres, which would only occur in the first year.
 Subsequently there would be an annual maintenance dredge of 44,100 cubic metres.
-The DNV report (EIS Appendix 16.1) has assessed the current accretion rate of sediment as 3.5mm pa.
+The DNV report () has assessed the current accretion rate of sediment as 3.5mm pa.
 The capital dredge would result in the deposition of an additional 2.1mm of sediment in Year 1.
 The maintenance dredge would result in the accretion of an additional 0.04mm of sediment annually.
 However the dredged channel would act as a sediment trap, thus reducing the annual accretion rate to 2.08mm without the maintenance dredge, or 2.12mm including the annual maintenance dredge.

 It is considered that very few benthic invertebrates will not be able to adapt to the additional 2.1mm of sediment, which will occur in the first year of dredging.
-Of more concern is the spawn of benthic invertebrates and fish, which may not be able to adapt to this as they are unable to move.
+Of more concern is the spawn of benthic invertebrates and fish, which may not be able to adapt to this as they may not be able to move.
 The sensitive period for spawning, for both benthic invertebrates and fish is Ferbruary/March.
 Consequently Able UK have committed not to undertake the capital dredge or maintenance dredge during this period.

-As can be calculated from the figures for sediment deposition in the above paragraphs, the amount of sediment deposited on the SPA will actually be reduced from Year 3, relative to that which would have accreted had no dredging occurred.
-(See Table S.3.3.1; Supplementary Document 2; Section 3, for further details).
+As can be calculated from the figures for sediment deposition in the above paragraphs, the amount of sediment deposited on the SPA will actually be reduced from Year 3, relative to that which would have accreted had no dredging occurred. ().

-Given that an annual rise in sea-level rise of up to 6mm per annum is predicted, there is the possibility that the accretion rate on the SPA will not keep pace with this sea level change and that areas of the SPA will be inundated (effectively LAT contour raises by 7.38mm per annum (89m2 SPA and 56m2 SSSI habitat loss)) and unavailable to birds.
+Given that an annual rise in sea-level of up to 6mm per annum is predicted, there is the possibility that the accretion rate on the SPA will not keep pace with this sea level change and that areas of the SPA will be inundated (effectively LAT contour raises by 7.38mm per annum (89m2 SPA and 56m2 SSSI habitat loss)) and so become unavailable to birds.
 The reduced accretion rate described above assumes that the dredged material is released at sea.
 As an alternative to this, Able UK would agree to use some of dredged material from the maintenance dredge to replenish the sediment on the SPA should this be determined necessary.
 This would only occur if triggered by bathymetric monitoring results and with prior agreement from Hartlepool Borough Council and after consultation with the statutory authorities.
-(Supplementary Document 2; Section 6).
+(ES section 20.6.3.13).
+Levels of sedimentation will be monitored in 5 locations on Seal Sands for 3 years following completion of the capital dredge (ES Appendix 14.2, section 7.2.7)